Run OpenOffice as a Windows Service with AlwaysUp

 OpenOffice is a world-class open-source office suite available from the Apache Software Foundation.

-To configure OpenOffice 3 to run as a service with AlwaysUp:
+To install OpenOffice 4 as a bulletproof Windows Service with AlwaysUp:

 1. Download and install AlwaysUp, if necessary.